TippedBucket/Custom_quad_copter/README.md

 See this [video of the failed flashing](https://drive.google.com/file/d/1AMVjHAr2IZpz9En8QaMZe7ojqr5RKQkH/view?usp=sharing).

 I tried running the update on a Windows XP virtual machine because I read online it could be a driver mismatch issue on modern systems.
 That still didn’t work.
 I then suspected the USB-to-RS232 cable was another cheap knock-off.
-I borrowed a cable from a friend and — on the first try — it worked perfectly.
+I borrowed a cable from a friend and  on the first try, it worked perfectly.
 Turns out, yet again, a knock-off cable was the problem.

 See this [video showing the updated setup](https://drive.google.com/file/d/1rLf_xIebGQjxXqM2hLLjGMtLDWKhd2ks/view?usp=sharing).